Rep Week: Affinity Marketing

 Next, ask, “Who’s been the most helpful to you on your journey?
 I’d like to send a thank-you card.”

-Finally, turn to your Affinity Marketing plan and offer to help the client’s spouse, coworkers or friends.
-Be very specific.
+Finally, get a name and contact information, then reach out and offer to help the client’s spouse, coworker, friend, etc. Be very specific.

 Practice Affinity Marketing 20 times before next week!